puppetlabs/puppet-docs/source/puppet/4.8/lang_data_string.md

 `\\`     | Single backslash
 `\'`     | Literal single quote

-**Note:** If a backslash _isn't_ followed by a single quote or another backslash, Puppet treats it as a literal backslash.
+**Note:** In single quotes, if a backslash is followed by any character that _is not_ a single quote or another backslash, Puppet treats it as a literal backslash.
+A good rule of thumb is to always use two backslashes where you want the result to have one backslash.

 Some common things to watch out for: